ethanmypan/cse15l-lab-reports/Lab4.md

 # Disclaimer
 I completed this lab report assuming I didn't have to say that I typed spaces, and '+' is used to symbolize using a combination of key presses.
 I also explained the keys I pressed.
+I also asked and I was told that I do not need to explicitly type <shift> + "letter" to signify that I capitalized the letter.
 ## Step 1
 Keys pressed:
 ```ruby